maafkarbai/Vault/Full Stack/Viva/Viva.md

 ### 33. What is a v-model?
 - For form inputs binding
 - Can be applied inputs and selects (Radio buttons, input, Text areas, check boxes)
+### 34. what is .trim?
+- it it a modifier
+- Eliminates white space in the stored input data

 ---